Limonada (Barry)

-"limonada" is the second episode of the third season of the American dark comedy crime television series Barry.
+"limonada" is the second episode of the third season of the American dark comedy crime drama television series Barry.
 It is the 18th overall episode of the series and was written by series co-creators Alec Berg and Bill Hader, and directed by Hader, who also serves as the main lead actor.
 It was first broadcast on HBO in the United States on May 1, 2022, and also was available on HBO Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry decides to get an acting job for Gene in an attempt to give him a new purpose while Gene wants to escape.
 Meanwhile, Cristobal's criminal father-in-law arrives and his presence threatens his relationship with Hank.

 According to Nielsen Media Research, the episode was seen by an estimated 0.294 million household viewers and gained a 0.06 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the performances (particularly Hader and Winkler), writing, directing, tension, character development and ending.